AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 Examples:
 - image to be inserted

+#### Rate skills of contacts: `rate`

+Rates specified skill of specified contact.

+Format: `rate INDEX ts/KEYWORD r/RATING`

+- The rating is case-sensitive. e.g `java` will not match `Java`
+- Only the tech stack in specified contact are searched.
+- Only full words will be matched e.g. `java` will not match `javascript`
+- Rating can only be between 0 and 10

+Examples:
+- image to be inserted

 #### Deleting a contact : `delete`

 Deletes the specified contact from the address book.